-- 1.4.6 Haycut cut as late as possible and leave areas uncut on a rotation basis. - 1.4.7 Verges Cut and rake on rotation short lengths of flower-rich verges along Byslips Rd and Kensworth Rd to increase diversity.
+- 1.4.6 Haycut cut as late as possible and leave areas uncut on a rotational basis. - 1.4.7 Verges Cut and rake on rotation short lengths of flower-rich verges along Byslips Rd and Kensworth Rd to increase diversity.
+Liaise with CBC Highways.